taiwangoldcard/website/content/application-faq/entering-taiwan-pandemic.md

 weight: 6
 ---

-> Taiwan want to keep the island safe - During the pandemic, all the regulation regarding the pandemic changes on a day to day basis.
+> **Taiwan does everything to keep its island safe**.
+During the pandemic, all the regulation regarding the entry-exit of the country changes on a day to day basis.
 Please check the [Ministry of Foreign Affairs](https://www.mofa.gov.tw/en/Default.html) and the [CDC (Taiwan Center of Disease Control)](https://www.cdc.gov.tw/En) websites for the latest information.

 ## Can I enter in Taiwan with a Gold Card during the pandemic?
 Yes.
 If you got approved for the Gold Card, you are allowed to enter Taiwan.
 The Employment Gold Card isn't a visa, it is an enhanced resident permit (also called Alien Resident Certificate, or ARC).